 Sec.
 10.2.
-Notwithstanding the provisions of Article 6B of Chapter 120 of the General Statutes and for the sole purpose of its advising the Legislative Services Commission on the conduct of the State government performance audit study directed by Section 347 of Chapter 689 of the 1991 Session Laws:
+Notwithstanding the provisions of Article 6B of Chapter 120 of the General Statutes and for the sole purpose of its advising the Legislative Services

+Commission on the conduct of the State government performance audit study directed by Section 347 of Chapter 689 of the 1991 Session Laws:

-- The existence of the Legislative Research Commission's Committee on (1) the State Government Performance Audit shall continue until March 31, 1993, when it shall terminate; - Monies may be expended for the work and meetings of the Committee (2) in reviewing and advising on the implementation and review of the State government performance audit until March 31, 1993; - The present membership of the Committee shall continue in existence (3) until that date: and - Vacancies in the membership of the Committee shall be filled by the (4) original appointing authority.
+- (1) The existence of the Legislative Research Commission's Committee on the State Government Performance Audit shall continue until March 31, 1993, when it shall terminate; - (2) Monies may be expended for the work and meetings of the Committee in reviewing and advising on the implementation and review of the State government performance audit until March 31, 1993; - (3) The present membership of the Committee shall continue in existence until that date; provided, further, the President Pro Tempore of the Senate and the Speaker of the House of Representatives shall each appoint one member of the Finance Committee of the respective body as additional members of the Committee; - (4) Vacancies in the membership of the Committee shall be filled by the original appointing authority.